prabinzz/Tech-Sanjal/README.md

 # Tech-Sanjal
-Chrome extension for techsanjal.com community.
+Chrome extension for techsanjal.com community. [click here](https://chrome.google.com/webstore/detail/tech-sanjal/mfkcjgocecgcgeeledjoalbbijaicmgh) to install from chrome store.

 ### How to install?
-Currently this extension is in development phase so, It is not available in chrome store.
-You have to manually install it in order to use/test.
-Follow following steps to install.
+ To manually install it in order to use/test.
+Follow following steps.

   1. Either get zip file and extract the folder  or clone this repo.
   2. Open chrome and navigate to **Options>More tools>extensions** or go to **chrome://extensions** form URL.